chasingmaxwell/dotvim/README.md

 ## Prerequisites

+1. You must have [Node.js](https://nodejs.org/en/) installed.
+I recommend using [NVM](https://github.com/creationix/nvm).

-You must have [exuberant ctags](http://ctags.sourceforge.net) installed in order to make use of plugins like tagbar.
+2. You must have [exuberant ctags](http://ctags.sourceforge.net) installed in order to make use of plugins like tagbar.
 The easiest way to install exuberant ctags is through a package manager.

 Using apt-get (linux):
 ```